-- The student will be withdrawn from any courses currently in process and receive a grade of W for the course. - 2) For courses completed prior to the suspension the course grade earned will be recorded. - 3) A notation will be made on the student's official transcript that he/she was subjected to disciplinary suspension.
+- The student will be withdrawn from any courses currently in process and receive a grade of W for the course. - 2) For courses completed prior to the suspension the course grade earned will be recorded.

 Grades and Examinations

 Grades are only symbolic of that which lies behind them-knowledge gained and retained in a usable form.
 They are tools for measuring whether the amount of knowledge is adequate for successful completion of a course and for achievement of a University degree.
 Grades at Mid-Atlantic Christian University are recorded using the following scale.